RattleyCooper/resourcetables/README.md

 # resourcetables
  Super simple compile time embedded resources, and remote runtime resources.
+Useful if you're trying to ship an application and want to create an offline or online installer.

 ## Install